inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave4/ObligatoriskOppgave4.md

 As a player I want to be able to see the cards, so that I can plan my program.

 Acceptance-citeria:
-*   When I have drawn the cards, the cards are displayed in front of me on the screen.
+*   When I have drawn the cards, cards are displayed in front of me on the screen.

 Tasks:
 *   Make graphics for showing cards